magnesj/ResInsight/docs/Preferences.md

 This group of options controls visual settings that will be used when creating new views.

 - **Viewer Background**
-- **Gridlines** -- Controls whether to show the gridlines by default.
+- **Gridlines** -- Controls whether to show the grid lines by default.
 - **Mesh Color**
 - **Mesh Color Along Faults**
 - **Well Label Color**